 BREAK & BREAK!

-“Image” is the starting point and key medium.
-Choosing what to capture in the film – the body, light, shadow or surroundings – is always a man’s conscious decision.
-It reflects a man’s perception of the transient time, his awareness of the powerlessness to withstand the vicissitudes of life and changes of surroundings.
-Then, from this forlorn angle he notices the unusual strengths existing in both the center and edge of the society, persisting from being something to being nothing, and from loss to rebirth.
+“Image” is the key medium.
+Choosing what to capture in the film is always a man’s conscious decision.
+It reflects a man’s perception of the transient time, his awareness, or powerlessness, to withstand the vicissitudes of changes.
+Then, from this forlorn angle he might notice certain unusual strengths, persisting from being something to being nothing, and from loss to rebirth.

-Touring: Jan.
-2020 at Macao City Fringe Festival
+Macao Edition: Jan.
+16-18, 2020 at Son Veng Shipyard for the Macao City Fringe Festival

 Award: Winner of Performing Arts Award, 17th Taishin Arts Award, Taiwan